-The IRS will begin to release the Earned Income/Additional Child Tax Credit (EITC/ACTC) refunds around Feb.
-15, 2019.
+The IRS will begin to release the Earned Income/Additional Child Tax Credit (EITC/ACTC) refunds around the first week of March 2021.

 What you need to know about your tax refund:

 - This new law requires the IRS to hold the entire refund (even the amount not associated with the EITC or ACTC)

 - Refunds likely won’t arrive in bank accounts or debit cards until the first week of March

 - Use the Where’s My Refund? link to check out your daily status

 - Possible deposit dates for early EITC /ACTC refund filers may be available a few days around Feb.
 22nd